dyo/dyo/docs/api.md

 // this is how .createHTML can accept render instances
 // it extracts the resulting hyperscript object using the above method
 // and converts that to a string representing the component

+// render instances also have a .remove method attached to them
+// this will remove the dom element it mounted from the dom
+// if you pass it true {Boolean} it will also remove the container
+// element it was mounted to
+instance.remove();

+// removes the container aswell instance.remove(true);
 ```

 Components that do not return an object with a render function